We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Activated charcoal is a fine, odorless, black powder often used in emergency rooms to treat overdoses.
-Its toxin-absorbing properties have a wide range of medicinal and cosmetic uses, though none are scientifically proven.
+Some people claim it can also reduce flatulence, promote kidney health, and lower cholesterol levels.

 Superheating natural sources of carbon, such as wood, produces activated charcoal.
 The black powder stops toxins from being absorbed in the stomach by binding to them.
 The body is unable to absorb charcoal, and so the toxins that bind to the charcoal leave the body in the feces.

 This article will discuss some of the ways people use activated charcoal, its potential benefits, and if there are any risks.

 Activated charcoal is not the same substance as that found in charcoal bricks or burned pieces of food.

 The manufacture of activated charcoal makes it extremely absorbent, allowing it to bind to molecules, ions, or atoms and remove them from dissolved substances.

 Making activated charcoal involves heating carbon-rich materials, such as wood, peat, coconut shells, or sawdust, to very high temperatures.

 This “activation” process strips the charcoal of previously absorbed molecules and frees up bonding sites again.
 This process also reduces the size of the pores in the charcoal and makes more holes in each molecule, increasing its overall surface area.

 As a result, one teaspoon of activated charcoal has about the same surface area as a football field.

 But due to its powerful toxin-clearing properties, some advocates have proposed activated charcoal as a treatment for an ever-growing list of conditions.

 There is not sufficient conclusive, large-scale research to establish the benefits of activated charcoal.
 Many over-the-counter (OTC) products rely on the basic chemical principles of activated charcoal to defend their benefit claims.

 A few of the uses of activated charcoal supported by some evidence include:

 1. Kidney health